Bachelor of Science

-Shuhui Grace Yang is an associate professor of computer science in the department of Computer Science.
+Shuhui Grace Yang is a professor of computer science in the Department of Computer Science.
 Her research and teaching focus on computer network and wireless communication.

 Professor of Computer Science; Graduate Advisor

 Hairong (Helen) Zhao is a full time professor in computer science.
 Besides teaching and research, she also serves as the graduate advisor in computer science.

 Associate Professor of Statistics

-Grethe Hystad is an Assistant Professor of Statistics.
+Grethe Hystad is an Associate Professor of Statistics.
 Her role is to teach and mentor students in statistics and to solve applied statistical research problems.